Benwagrez/AWS-Bootcamp/Networking/README.md

 Welcome to the Networking lab.

 ### Business Case
-West Monroe needs to spin up two VPCs for reasons.
+West Monroe needs to spin up three Virtual Private Clouds (VPCs) for increased isolation and regulatory concerns.
+Two of those VPCs will need a VPC peering connection between them, allowing duplex traffic flow.
+In addition, they would like a Tansit Gateway (TGW) to serve as a central hub for the VPCs.

 ### Object Creation Overview

 In this lab we will create the following:
+* 3 x VPC objects
+* 1 x VPC peering connection
+* 1 x AWS Transit Gateway object
-* VPC, VPC peering, AWS Transit Gateway
+* 3 x AWS Transit Gateway connections
 * One VPC will be created (in code), they will have to fill in for another VPC and for the AWS transit gateway
-* Possibly explore VPC peering as an alternative

 A diagram is included below for convenience: maybe I'll make a diagram, maybe not